JorBazFanChild/PropMan/PRESS-RELEASE.md

 ## Summary ##

-  Prop Man gives landlords an easy to understand, but also comprehensive dashboard to monitor their properties and tenants.
+  Rentopia gives landlords an easy to understand, but also comprehensive dashboard to monitor their properties and tenants.
 It eases the amount of effort and time landlords need to invest in managing any given property, leaving them with more time to hone and expand their business.
-Prop Man not only make a landlord's job easier, but also increases tenant satisfaction by providing a centralized reference for pertinent information with the means for fast and easy communication.
+Rentopia not only make a landlord's job easier, but also increases tenant satisfaction by providing a centralized reference for pertinent information with the means for fast and easy communication.

 ## Problem ##